nandotech/nandotech.github.io/content/post/2016-10-25-nancyfx-webapi-dapper.md

 [ASP.NET Core](http://asp.net) looks extremely promising, but I was always a fan of NancyFX and wanted to try it out.
 Subsequently, I was extremely excited when I found out that [NancyFX](http://nancyfx.org) would be compatible with Core, and I basically gave myself a reason to use it.

 That reason is a rather small Web API project that I very simply needed to accept `POST` requests from two separate web servers/services and provide `GET` routes that would be accessed via a SPA (probably [Angular 2](http://angular.io)) with some relevant business information that would be coming in from the API's.

+For the lazy, TL;DR -- Repository is available on Github: [https://github.com/nandotech/VSNancyDemo](https://github.com/nandotech/VSNancyDemo).
+Feel free to clone it, fork it, add, fix & send pull requests if you fancy.

 Moral of the story is that this was incredibly easy to accomplish, especially if you stay on the "[Super Duper Happy Path](https://github.com/NancyFx/Nancy/wiki/Introduction)" as the developers like to put it.
 We will only cover the back end service here, possibly saving the Angular 2 portion for another post.